CERTCC/CERT-Guide-to-CVD/docs/topics/roles/other_roles.md

     large and will likely be difficult to close entirely unless market incentives shift toward more holistic and improved security posture.

+    We have more to say about [IoT and CVD](../special/iot/index.md) in our Special Topics section.

 !!! warning "Dependencies and *black box* code"